 The Legend of Zelda: Ocarina of Time follows the story of the main character, Link, as he travels through the kingdom of Hyrule.
-This game was the first in the Legend of Zelda series to be fully 3D and involved Link travelling back and forth through time to work though the puzzles in the game.
+This game was the first in the Legend of Zelda series to be fully 3D and involved Link traveling back and forth through time to work though the puzzles in the game.

 The game was very well received and is one of the top selling games on the Nintendo 64.
-Ocarina of Time is still one of my favourite video games as it lead the way for many of the innovative features that are found in more modern Legend of Zelda titles.
+Ocarina of Time is still one of my favorite video games as it lead the way for many of the innovative features that are found in more modern Legend of Zelda titles.
 This is why the game continues to be released for Nintendo’s newest systems, including the Wii and the Nintendo DS/3DS.